The minimum standard of energy efficiency of certain domestic rented property is a rating of E or above

 See the 'Energy Performance Certificates' guide for more details.

-Both private, local authority and other public body landlords are covered, as well as a tenant who sub-lets a property falling within the scope of the Regulations.
+Private, local authority and other public body landlords are all covered, as well as a tenant who sub-lets a property falling within the scope of the Regulations.
 The Regulations do not apply to properties let on a tenancy of less than six months or more than 99 years.

 There are certain circumstances where a landlord can seek an exemption from the requirements: